 2.1.
 Academic Research Program Priorities

 The Texas Legislature has charged the CPRIT Oversight Committee with establishing program priorities on an annual basis.
-These priorities are intended to provide transparency with regard to how the Oversight Committee directs the orientation of the agency's funding portfolio.
+These priorities are intended to provide transparency to how the Oversight Committee directs the agency's funding portfolio.

 Established Principles: